COVID-19 has changed a lot in our lives. But there are many day-to-day stressors that will impact our lives, regardless of the pandemic.

 As the COVID-19 situation changes, so do the stressors that come along with it.
+Should I wear a mask?
+Should I not wear a mask?
+Should I get a COVID-19 vaccine?
+Should I wait to see the impact of the vaccine?
 Unfortunately, stress is a silent health issue you may be ignoring.
+The unknown is often scary.

 Stress touches every life.
 It can threaten your health.
 How you cope with it is important.